Master of Culture Health and Medicine, College of Arts and Social Sciences

 PhD title: The techniques and strategies governments use to influence one another in federal water management: lessons for Australia from the US and Europe

-Penny Sullivan is a Sir Roland Wilson scholar and PhD candidate at the Crawford School of Public Policy at ANU.
-She has over ten years of experience working on water management in the Queensland and Australian public services.
+Penny Sullivan was a Sir Roland Wilson scholar and PhD candidate at the Crawford School of Public Policy at ANU.
+She had over ten years of experience working on water management in the Queensland and Australian public services.
 She worked on developing and implementing the controversial Murray-Darling Basin Plan.

-Her research focuses on intergovernmental relations in federal water management, seeking to understand how state and federal governments pursue their objectives in water conflicts with each other.
-Thanks to her Sir Roland Wilson Foundation scholarship she has been able to conduct extensive fieldwork interviewing practitioners and participants for case studies in Spain and the United States, as well as in Australia.
+Her research focused on intergovernmental relations in federal water management, seeking to understand how state and federal governments pursue their objectives in water conflicts with each other.
+With the support of a Sir Roland Wilson scholarship she was able to conduct extensive fieldwork interviewing practitioners and participants for case studies in Spain and the United States, as well as in Australia.

-The Australian National University (formerly Department of Climate Change, Energy, the Environment and Water)
+The Australian National University and Department of Climate Change, Energy, the Environment and Water

 The Australian National University